 I’ve been organising events since 1996 and those events – as a whole – haven’t changed that much.
 Conferences, exhibitions, festivals, road-shows are much the same as they were twenty years ago.
-However a lot has changed around the edges and it’s time to renew the role of the rounded Event Organiser.
+However a lot has changed around the edges and it’s time to review the skills for event organisers and look at the role of the rounded Event Organiser.

 During the 1990’s most events businesses sliced and diced the role of the organiser.
 Specialisation was the key: if you shone in sales you were moved to sales: if marketing was your thing, marketing called and you answered.
 However as the industry moves from the idea of a ‘product’ and all the manufacturing terms like ‘conference producer’ to the idea of an event as a ‘service’ the rounded organiser is back in fashion.
-So what skills do they need now?
+So what skills does an event organiser need now?

-The rounded Event Orgainser is making a comeback
+The rounded skills for an Event Organiser are making a comeback

-Here’s Gallus Events’ view of the modern day organisers top ten skills:
+Here’s Gallus Events’ view of the modern day event organiser top ten skills:

 1. An understanding of logistics.
 This is and has always been a key requirement for an organiser.
 Our rounded organiser has to understand room layouts, the proclivity of people when queuing and where the best stands are likely to be located on a floor-plan.
 They also need to consider sight lines, maximum room capacities and a thousand other things that no longer conveniently fall under the jurisdiction of ‘operations.’